(This article originally appeared in the Spring, 2015 Issue of Roots)

 Few things are more frustrating to an iris lover than finding iris borers (Macronoctua onusta) have taken up residence in the garden.
 The traditional response has consisted of manual control or treatment with insecticides.
 In recent years, a new warrior has entered the scene: a tiny nematode with a big name, Steinernema carpocapsae.
 Studies have shown they can be 100% effective in eliminating iris borers.

 Nematodes live in the soil, and like a microscopic SWAT team, they seek and destroy the iris borer larvae before they can reach the rhizome.
-It’s best to apply them when the iris borer larva is working its way down the leaf, which is June to early July depending on your area.
+It’s best to apply them before blooming, when the leaves are 4-12 inches tall.
 The nematodes enter the larva when it reaches the soil, and quickly destroy it.
 Then they multiply, using the dead larva as a host, and in three weeks several million new nematodes will emerge.

 An interesting case study occurred at the Presby Memorial Iris Gardens in Monclair, New Jersey.
 Linda Sercus, Executive Director at the time, described the situation: